ADMINISTRATION:

 up of the Vegetarian Society.

-he was instrumental in making Salford the first municipal authority
+In 1849 he was instrumental in making Salford the first municipal

-in Britain to establish a library, a museum and an art gallery,
+authority in Britain to establish a library, a museum and an art

-and later with William Ewart persuaded Parliament to pass the
+gallery, and later with William Ewart persuaded Parliament to

-Public Libraries Act.
-His belief in clean living and a clean
+pass the Public Libraries Act.
+His belief in clean living and

-environment for working people made him a prime motivator in
+a clean environment for working people made him a prime motivator

-died of a heart attack in Manchester on 7th January, 1837.
+Brotherton died of a heart attack in Manchester on 7th January,

-death, the people of Salford donated a bronze statue of Brotherton
+1837.
+After his death, the people of Salford donated a bronze

 |